acollens/parsimony_module/README.md

 # Parsimony Scoring Module

+This module is built for students with background in phylogenetics to introduce PAUP* for parsimony scoring.
+It is currently under construction.

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

 This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.